Pat Ivers and Emily Armstrong’s GoNightclubbing Archive

-Described by the New York Times as, “The Lewis and Clark of rock video”, video artists Pat Ivers and Emily Armstrong spent their nights from 1975-80 documenting the burgeoning punk scene in nightclubs around New York City.
-Ivers and Armstrong were acutely aware of the significance of that era and their material captures the sprit of the time.
+the two video artists spent their nights from 1975-80 documenting the cultural scene that was exploding in nightclubs around New York City.
+Because they were acutely aware of the significance of that era – even as it happened -- their material dramatically captures the spirit of the time in sight and sound.
 The edited results were shown on their weekly cable TV show NIGHTCLUBBING